Grand Prix 3

 Grand Prix 3 is a computer racing simulator developed by MicroProse's UK development studio in Chipping Sodbury and published by Hasbro Interactive, released in July 2000.
-The expansion pack, "2000 Season", was developed by Simergy and published by Infogrames Interactive.
+The expansion pack, "2000 Season", was developed by Simergy and published by Infogrames.

 Gameplay

 The game is known for featuring the 1998 Formula One season (with all drivers except Jacques Villeneuve, who is instead replaced by a fictional character, John Newhouse).
 In August 2001 an expansion pack, Grand Prix 3 2000 Season, was released, updating the game to feature the 2000 season's cars and drivers (including Villeneuve), as well as the 2 new circuits on the calendar, the Sepang International Circuit in Malaysia and the Indianapolis Motor Speedway.

+Release

+In December 2025, the current incarnation of MicroProse acquired the rights to the Grand Prix franchise.
+It announced plans to rerelease all four games, including Grand Prix 3, on Steam with original developer Geoff Crammond.
+Due to the Formula One license being held by Electronic Arts, the game will be rebranded as Geoff Crammond Racing 3 and include fictional sponsors and names.
+However, Steam Workshop support will be included upon launch.

 Reception

 Critical reviews

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 It was not quite as well received as its predecessors, but at the time was widely considered to be the best racing simulation available.

 The editors of Computer Gaming World nominated Grand Prix 3 as the best racing game of 2000, although it lost to Motocross Madness 2.
 They described Grand Prix 3 as a "precisely tuned" title.